nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot overview.md

-# 2 - Discover Registrar
+# B - Discover Registrar

 When the device has a discovered a candidate onboarding network it will attempt to discover the registrar.